sfwon17/Cardiorespiratory-function-as-a-non-invasive-biomarker-for-Detecting-Seizures-with-AI/README.md

 - Keras

 ## Overview
 The task is to create a seizure detection algorithm that can detect seizure and non-seizure segment using EEG and cardiorespiratory data such as ECG, EMG, THO and Air-flow.
 The goal was to improve the result produced in the initial stage.
-Additional steps such as feature engineeri,extraction and selection, pre-processing and metrics evaluation were taken.
+Additional steps such as feature engineering,extraction and selection, pre-processing and metrics evaluation were taken.

 ## Explanation
 Run pre-processing.py and features_generation.py in that order and will produce 3 files which are training, validation and testing set.
+Please look at the subfolders for different models used for the prediction.
+Dataset were run on batches because of memory limitation and will not affect the final result of a model significantly.

 ## Features
 Features that were considered: